Skip to main content

 1. Parse and validate

 Your OpenAPI specification is parsed and validated for structural correctness.
-Blacksmith supports:
+MCP Blacksmith supports:

 • OpenAPI 3.0.x